About CCFind CC-Licensed Work You Can Use

 You can keep your copyright, and grant exclusive or non-exclusive licesnes so others can use your work.

-"Use this site to find a summary of permissions that are normally given as part of each publisher's copyright transfer agreement."
-Search by journal or publisher.
-Each publisher is given a color code based on restrictions, or lack thereof, placed on authors.
+Use SHERPA / RoMeo "to find a summary of permissions that are normally given as part of each publisher's copyright transfer agreement."
+Each publisher is given a color code based on the number and nature of the rights the publisher allows you to keep.